zicklag/blog/content/hge-high-order-game-engine.md

 HVM seems to solve a lot of the important big issues for writing a game with the goals that I've outlined.
 It is extremely new and relatively untested, but seems to have enormous potential for the future.

 As an exercise, then, I'm going to try to throw together, as fast as possible, a prototype game engine, built with the lessons I've learned so far working on Jumpy and Bones, but on top of HVM and using functional programming techniques.
-As a working name for the engine, I'll go with HGE for High order Game Engine.
+As a working name for the engine, I'll go with HGE for High-order Game Engine.

 As kind of a side quest, I'm going to be working on a simple HVM pre-processor/compiler, that can make raw HVM a little nicer to use, and will be useful for writing HGE.
 This little language I'm calling HOP, for High-Order Plus, and I'm going to write the HOP compiler in raw HVM to help learn how to use both it, and functional programming techniques.